 (a) Honors Core Courses: Honors students are eligible for participation in specially enriched sections of certain core courses.
 Such courses can account for as much as one-third of the student's core curriculum course work.
 The academic requirements do not increase the number of hours required for graduation or for completion of any major or minor offered at Spring Hill College.
 Honors courses will cover material in greater depth, use primary materials when possible, stress student participation and responsibility, and encourage high individual achievement.
 For some of the honors courses, alternatives may be authorized.
 Honors "contract" courses may also satisfy some of the requirements.
-See the Honors Program Director for details.
+See the Honors Program director for details.
+Students must earn a minimum of eight (8) honors points through traditional honors classes.
+There is no maximum number of honors points that may be earned through these classes.